Background pattern

 This medication should not be used during pregnancy or breastfeeding.

-Driving and operating machines
+Driving and using machines

 Important information about some of the components of Rhinovín:

 Follow these instructions unless your doctor has given you different instructions.
-Consult your doctor or pharmacist if you have any doubts.
+Consult your doctor or pharmacist if you have doubts.

-Adults and children 12 years and older:
+Adults and children from 12 years old:

-The usual dose is: 1 spray in each nostril per application.
+The normal dose is: 1 spray in each nostril per application.
 1 application per day, if necessary, a second application can be repeated (every 10 to 12 hours).
 Do not exceed 2 applications in 24 hours.

-This medication is used by nasal spray.
+This medication is used nasally.

 Before using for the first time

-If the spray does not expel during the complete actuation, or if the medication has not been used for more than 7 days, it will be necessary to re-prime the pump with 2 actuations.
+If the spray does not expel during complete actuation, or if the medication has not been used for more than 7 days, it will be necessary to re-prime the pump with 2 actuations.

 Remove the cap.